moj-analytical-services/rpackage_training/README.md

 ## 11. Adding documentation about package data

 Documentation is really important so users know how to use the package, and package managers and developers can quickly get up to speed.
-It should be embedded within the package in such a way that it is easily available to all users.
-All documentation for the package should be held within the R folder.
-Documentation about data sets within the package should be in a separate R script while documentation for a function can be within the same R script.
+It should therefore be embedded within the package in such a way that it is easily available to all users.
+Best practice is for documentation about:

+* Datasets (within the package) to be in a separate R script within the R folder.
+* Functions (within the package) to be within the same R scripts.

-Documentation can be added for data sets within a package by creating an data.R file.
-You can view an example data.R file in the eesectors package at https://github.com/DCMSstats/eesectors/blob/master/R/data.R; this makes use of the package roxygen2 to automatically turn the formatted comments into nice looking documentation.
+Documentation can be added for datasets within a package by creating an data.R file.
+You can view an example [data.R file](https://github.com/DCMSstats/eesectors/blob/master/R/data.R) from the eesectors package; this makes use of the package roxygen2 to automatically turn the formatted comments into nice looking documentation.

 Looking at the first 22 rows you can see a title, subtitle, the format of the data, a description of each of the variables, the source location, keywords and lastly what the data object is called (within speech marks; so if the documentation is about crimes_raw_data.rda then "crimes_raw_data").